-.Hiriyanna, Outlines of Indian Philosophy, Allen Unwin, London, 1987, p.
-19 δ -1 Tomlin, The Great Philosophies: The Eastern World, Skeffington, London, 19 δ 7, p. - 7. .1V•
+.Hiriyanna, Outlines of Indian Philosophy, Allen Unwin, London, ۱۹۳۲, p. ۱۹۵ - ۱ Tomlin, The Great Philosophies: The Eastern World, Skeffington, London, ۱۹۵۲, p. - ۲

 He voluntarily exposed himself to be maltreated by the Mlechcha tribes of Vajrabhumi and Lat who abused and beat him, and shot arrows at him, and baited him with dogs, to all of which he offered no resistance.
-At the end of the ninth year, Mahavira .relinquished his silence, but continued the practice of self...mortification
+At the end of the ninth year, Mahavira relinquished his silence, but continued the practice of self...mortification

-The whole of the time spent by him in these preparatory exercises was twelve years .acid six months, and of this he fasted nearly eleven years
+The whole of the time spent by him in these preparatory exercises was twelve years acid six months, and of this he fasted nearly eleven years

-The Jains have a tradition that saviours are sent to the world whenever mankind is .plunged in corruption and sin.
+The Jains have a tradition that saviours are sent to the world whenever mankind is plunged in corruption and sin.
 Mahavira was twenty...fourth in the line

 Mahavira denied the divine origin and infallible authority of the Vedas.
 His religion is, therefore, reckoned as a heterodox religion.
 Its cosmology and anthropology is non...Aryan.
-While Brahmanism is the representative of Vedic Aryan thought and beliefs, Buddhism; Jainism, and a host of other doctrines relate themselves to the native genius and expose the pessimistic dualism which underlies so much of Indian ...philosophy
+While Brahmanism is the representative of Vedic Aryan thought and beliefs, Buddhism; Jainism, and a host of other doctrines relate themselves to the native genius and expose the pessimistic dualism which underlies so much of Indian .philosophy obtains a release through austerities and

 Jainism is a philosophy of the profoundest pessimism.
 It visualizes the world as a round of endless rebirths, full of sufferings and entirely useless.
-One shall have to pass through periods of inconsequential pleasures and unbearable pains unless one obtains a release through austerities and
+One shall have to pass through periods of inconsequential pleasures and unbearable pains unless one